Bicycle-sharing system: Reduced car parking

-Criticism

-Despite their theoretical and observed benefits, bike-share programs have come under attack as their presence has grown throughout the world.
-Much of this criticism has focused on the use of public funding – concerned critics posit that the use of tax money for bike-share programs should instead be diverted towards other services that more residents use on a daily basis.
-However, this argument relies on a faulty assumption that taxpayer money is a significant source of bike-share funding.
-An analysis by People for Bikes, an organization that advocates for new and safe bike infrastructure, found that public investment in Salt Lake City's Greenbike and Denver's B-Cycle programs was significantly less than traditional public transit (e.g. bus or rail) in those same cities, on a per-trip basis.
-Both Greenbike and B-Cycle's publicly funded subsidies amount to 10 percent or less of the total cost of one trip.
-In contrast, Salt Lake City's bus and rail system (UTA) relies on 80 percent public funding for a single trip.
+Urban clutter

+In some cities, the many dockless bike-share bicycles have cluttered streets and sidewalks, degrading the urban aesthetic environment and blocking pedestrian traffic.
+In particular, cycles on Chinese city streets have created sections of clogged sidewalks no longer walkable, and piles of illegally parked bicycles.
+Dockless cycles left randomly on public footpaths may impede access for wheelchair users and others who use mobility aids, and may be dangerous to people with visual impairments.
+Due to the vehicles being left in the public right of way, or abandoned obstructing pedestrians, the dockless vehicles have been called "litter bikes".

+Transport poverty and inequality

+Public Health Scotland has defined transport poverty as 'the lack of transport options that are available, reliable, affordable, accessible or safe that allow people to meet their daily needs and achieve a reasonable quality of life'.
+Transport is linked to inequalities in three main ways.
+Firstly, where people live determines what transport and travel options they have.
+Proximity to good transport affects land value and housing costs, therefore, people with more money have more options for where to live and how to travel.
+Secondly, opportunities and access to education, employment, amenities and healthcare is often determined by transport.
+Thirdly, the transport systems themselves determine accessibility including cost, geographical distribution and scheduling.

+Bicycle sharing schemes have the potential to reduce transport poverty and inequalities by providing a new transport mode that may be more available, reliable, affordable, accessible and safe than other options, as well as being available in poorly served locations and facilitating access to opportunities and amenities.
+For example, evidence from the London bicycle sharing scheme shows that registered users from the most deprived areas had doubled over time.

-Other critics claim that bike-share programs fail to reach more low-income communities.
+Some critics claim that bike-share programs fail to reach more low-income communities.
 Some efforts have attempted to address this issue, such as New York City's Citi Bike's discounted membership program, which is aimed at increasing ridership among low-income residents.
-However, around 80 percent of study respondents reported that they had no knowledge of the program's discount.
+However, around 80% of study respondents reported that they had no knowledge of the program's discount.

 A further criticism describes increasing discriminatory technical and organizational hurdles.
-In addition to registration—providing addresses—or security deposits—of money or bank card data—many systems require smartphones with certain operating systems and user accounts, usually by Apple or Google, or even a permanent or temporary mobile data connection for unlocking and returning the bicycles.
+In addition to registration—providing addresses, or security deposits, of money or bank card data—many systems require smartphones with certain operating systems and user accounts, usually by Apple or Google, or even a permanent or temporary mobile data connection for unlocking and returning the bicycles.
 Others offer the same functions via SMS, telephone, or a previously purchased chip card.